Your Director tells you to Cry!

 Miss Douglas, leader of the orchestra who worked on Douglas Fairbanks' The Thief of Bagdad talked about trying to appease both Mr. Fairbanks, the star and the film's director Raoul Walsh with the choices of music.

-who've been with him more than three years
+Douglas Fairbanks with the female musicians who've been with him more than three years |

 The Thief of Bagdad can be streamed live or it's available on DVD.
 The film is restored.
 Includes audio commentary by Fairbanks biographer Jeffrey Vance.
 Featurette including rare behind-the-scenes photographs.

 "I bought seventy-five dollars' worth of Oriental music-tunes full of poetry and romance of the mystic East yet with plenty of vigor and vim to appeal to Doug.
-But no sooner would my orchestra swing into this music than Raoul Walsh would come sauntering over and say, 'Now play My Wild Irish Rose or 'Let's have Mother Marchee or Macushla.
+But no sooner would my orchestra swing into this music than Raoul Walsh would come sauntering over and say, 'Now play My Wild Irish Rose or 'Let's have Mother Marchee or Macushla.'

 "It was perfectly remarkable how his face would light up and how dreamy his look would become at the sound of some beloved Irish melody such as When Irish Eyes are Smiling.
 So if there's a bit of blarney in The Thief of Bagdad, you will understand why.
 You will also understand how tactfully I had to shift from Oriental to Celtic tunes to keep both the star and director happy."